 Note that some neurosteroids fall under two classes.
 For example, pregnenolone, a progesterone precursor, can be considered both an inhibitory neurosteroid and a proneurosteroid.

-The GABAA receptor is the brain’s main inhibitory transmitter, which means its activation prevents neurons from firing off.
-Depending on the situation, having your neurons send signals might not be beneficial.
+The GABAA (gamma-aminobutyric acid A) receptor is the "lock" for the brain’s main inhibitory neurotransmitter, gamma-aminobutyric acid (GABA).
+In other words, its activation prevents neurons from firing off.
+Why would you want that?
+Well, depending on the situation, having your neurons send signals might not be beneficial.

 Now, with enough inhibitory neurosteroids, the GABAA receptor becomes more capable of shutting off this barrage of neural signals.
-This results to a feeling of calmness, making it easier to relax, sleep, or focus.
+This results in a feeling of calmness and makes it easier for you to focus, relax, and sleep.

-Neurosteroids are so potent in activating the GABAA receptor that they’re considered as potential substitutes to benzodiazepines – drugs used specifically for epilepsy treatment.
+Neurosteroids are so potent in activating the GABAA receptor that they’re considered to be powerful substitutes to benzodiazepines—drugs used specifically for epilepsy treatment.

-Benzodiazepines don’t always work because certain types of GABAA receptor aren’t sensitive towards them.
+Benzodiazepines don’t always work because certain types of GABAA receptor aren’t sensitive to them.
 Interestingly, even in these cases, neurosteroids still function quite well.

-As we’ve mentioned, pregnenolone doesn’t merely fall under one class of neurosteroid.
-In a way, this is indicative of how useful in can be – whether as is or when converted by the body into other organic compounds.
+As we’ve mentioned, pregnenolone doesn’t fall under just one single class of neurosteroids.
+In a way, this is indicative of how useful in can be—whether as is or when converted by the body into other organic compounds.

 It’s important to note, however, that while pregnenolone is available in supplement form and is typically recommended to be taken daily, there’s no established dosing guidelines for it.